 - Vacuum Cleaner

 You can use any of these items to remove dog hair and cat hair from your car.
 Some require more effort though.
 Others, require you to be careful to avoid damage.
 Let’s go through each of these thoroughly, but first we’ll give you a general over view of how to clean your car’s headliner.

 11 Ways To Remove Dog Hair From Car Headliner

 Velcro pads are something sticky.
 I have used velcro pads to remove dog hair before.
 Both from my car and from my clothes.
-Extremely useful for removing dog hair that has tangled with the surface.
+Extremely useful for removing all the pet hair that has tangled with the surface.

 The only bad part is that you can’t use the same pad twice, it’s not effective anymore.
 Also, you will have to stock up on velcro pads, you can’t use the ones you have at home that serve a function.